Many men have sexual problems. They become more common as men age. Problems can include:

 Stress, illness, medicines, or emotional problems may also be factors.
 Occasional problems with sexual function are common.
 If problems last more than a few months or cause distress for you or your partner, you should see your health care provider.

-- Keeping Your Sex Life Going Despite Cancer Treatment (American Cancer Society) Also in Spanish
+- Cancer, Sex, and the Male Body (American Cancer Society) Also in Spanish

-- Sexual Health: Testosterone Therapy (Mayo Foundation for Medical Education and Research)
+- Testosterone Therapy: Potential Benefits and Risks as You Age (Mayo Foundation for Medical Education and Research) Also in Spanish

 Videos and Tutorials

 - Sexual Problems (American Society for Reproductive Medicine)

 - NIH-Supported Trials Test Hormonal Therapy in Older Men with Low Testosterone Levels (National Institute on Aging)